Most Terrier breeds have been bred for centuries across England and Scotland.

 4. Poodle x Yorkshire Terrier Mix

-A Yorkshire Terrier x Poodle hybrid, better known as the Yorkipoo, is a sweet and sassy crossbreed.
+A Yorkshire Terrier mix Poodle hybrid, better known as the Yorkipoo, is a sweet and sassy crossbreed.

 They are a great match for those with allergies, as the Poodle’s genetics gives them the opportunity to have a hypoallergenic coat.

-Their intelligent and yet stubborn nature makes training an interesting challenge for first time owners.
+Their intelligent and yet stubborn nature makes training an interesting challenge for first time terrier cross owners.

 A very social breed means they can be a good match for families.
 While generally a very mellow breed, they still have the tenacity of a Yorkshire Terrier.

-Beyond this, they have a playful spirit and are happy to play chase and fetch a ball for hours.
+Beyond this, they have a playful spirit like most terrier mixes and are happy to play chase and fetch a ball for hours.

 5. Chihuahua x Yorkshire Terrier Mix